Hidden Job Markets for People Who Love to Write

 Perhaps your life situation has changed and you’re ready to settle down into a more permanent employment situation that offers medical and dental benefits, paid vacations, sick leave and maternity leave.
 The good news is that there are permanent jobs available for writers.

+The writing and publishing industry can be quite competitive and not everyone can make it.
+If you have ever wanted to know how to find writing jobs that might not have as much competition, seek out hidden job markets to gain an advantage.
 Here’s a sampling of some different publishers that often need permanent staff writers to keep their publications rolling off the presses.
 You could find yourself writing school text books, owner's manuals for cars or a newsletter from the gas company.

 Educational publishers always need new authors.
 Educational publishers publish text books, workbooks, study guides and reference books for primary schools, middle schools and high schools.
 Some even publish text books for vocational schools and community colleges.
 If you have thorough research skills, a University degree in science, math or the liberal arts such as history, English literature, geography or the humanities, then you may be able to find full or part-time work writing school textbooks.
 On top of impeccable research skills and a strong attention to detail, you also need to know how to writing using plain language.
 You'll need to make sure that the language in each textbook your write is appropriate for the reading level of the intended audience.